astropy/photutils/docs/user_guide/aperture.rst

     fig, ax = plt.subplots()
     ax.imshow(masks[0], origin='lower')

-Let's now use the "center" aperture mask method and plot the resulting aperture mask:
+Now create a mask using the ``'center'`` overlap method and plot the
+result:

 .. doctest-skip::